It’s no secret that children make the holidays infinitely more fun to celebrate! Keep reading for all of our favorite Christmas Traditions…

 13. Dollar store shopping for everyone in the family: My sister started this tradition with Parker!
 Every year she takes her to the Dollar store to choose one gift for each person.
 Unwrapping her choices on Christmas morning is a serious Christmas highlight!
 2020 Update: This year they did their shopping day together over Zoom, using the screenshare feature to digitally shop together.

 14. Check out the neighborhood lights: In Austin I’ve been going to the Trail of Lights since I was a kid, but no matter where you live there’s likely a street, neighborhood or official display of lights that will make the kids squeal with delight!

 15. Skip the line and host a Santa party with friends: My mom’s dad lived in California when we were growing up and nearly all of our family on that side was here in Texas, so he would host a big Christmas party every year, complete with Santa Clause himself.
 My mom carries on the tradition today with the exact same santa!
 You can also hire a santa in just about every city which we did with friends our last two years in LA.
 2020 Update: Facetime Santa instead!
 A lot of Santas are offering unique ways to still be able to interact with children this year.

 16. Visit a tree farm: Even if faux is more your thing, there’s something totally magical about being surrounded by Christmas trees in nature!

-20. Make cinnamon rolls on Christmas morning: Perhaps our longest running holidya tradition is cinnamon rolls on Christmas morning!
+20. Make cinnamon rolls on Christmas morning: Perhaps our longest running holiday tradition is cinnamon rolls on Christmas morning!
 I start the dough on the 23rd, prepare the rolls on 24th and pop them in the oven the morning of the 25th!
 I’m dying to try this recipe this year!